, or West Ridge

 Once at the top of pitch 7, you are still a little ways from the main summit.
 Walk the very exposed but easy knife edge ridge to the summit.
 You may still want to stay roped up for this.

-Essential Gear10 quickdraws plus several extend-able trad draws.
+10 quickdraws plus several extend-able trad draws.
 One set of nuts and a couple of medium sized cams may come in handy for protecting the long runouts.
 With a 60 meter rope it would be possible to link many of the pitches, but this could cause some heinous rope drag.
 A 50 meter rope otherwise is fine.

-External Links-One trip report (in German
+-One trip report (in German